4thokage/mtg-tk/README.md

-# mtg-tk
+# MTG-Tk

-Utility CLI with Magic: The Gathering tools I use the most.
+A bunch of Magic: The Gathering tools I use, bundled together.

 ## Install
 2. npm i @zezadas/mtg-tk -g